Brain: Metabolism

 All vertebrates have a blood–brain barrier that allows metabolism inside the brain to operate differently from metabolism in other parts of the body.
+The neurovascular unit regulates cerebral blood flow so that activated neurons can be supplied with energy.
 Glial cells play a major role in brain metabolism by controlling the chemical composition of the fluid that surrounds neurons, including levels of ions and nutrients.

-Brain tissue consumes a large amount of energy in proportion to its volume, so large brains place severe metabolic demands on animals.
+Brain tissue consumes a large amount of energy in proportion to its volume, hence large brains place severe metabolic demands on animals.
 The need to limit body weight in order, for example, to fly, has apparently led to selection for a reduction of brain size in some species, such as bats.
 Most of the brain's energy consumption goes into sustaining the electric charge (membrane potential) of neurons.
 Most vertebrate species devote between 2% and 8% of basal metabolism to the brain.
 In primates, however, the percentage is much higher—in humans it rises to 20–25%.
 The energy consumption of the brain does not vary greatly over time, but active regions of the cerebral cortex consume somewhat more energy than inactive regions; this forms the basis for the functional brain imaging methods of PET, fMRI, and NIRS.
 The brain typically gets most of its energy from oxygen-dependent metabolism of glucose (i.e., blood sugar), but ketones provide a major alternative source, together with contributions from medium chain fatty acids (caprylic and heptanoic acids), lactate, acetate, and possibly amino acids.